Self-Custody: How to Be Your Own Bank

 Why You Should Care About Self-Custody

-One of crypto’s greatest strengths is that it does not require any financial institution – it is stored and managed entirely by you.
-Yet, many crypto users
+One of crypto’s greatest strengths is that it does not require any financial institution.
+It is stored and managed entirely by you.
+Yet, many crypto users are missing this essential point, and consequently not using crypto to its full potential.

 Once you learn how to approach cryptocurrency, there are actually many different ways you can hold it.
 Each option has its own pros and cons, which we’ll break down for you now.